david-heurtel-depeiges/david-heurtel-depeiges.github.io/monosemantic.md

 Some further work exploring in detail the sparsity as a function of the bottleneck size would be interesting.

-Finally, here is a scatter plot of the proportion of the squared norm of the feature explained by the top neuron versus the next 9 neurons for the run same run.
+Finally, here is a scatter plot of the proportion of the squared norm of the feature explained by the top neurxon versus the next 9 neurons for the run same run.

 <figure style="text-align: center;">
   <img style="display: inline-block;" width="500" height="300" src="/docs/feature_explained_by_neurons.png">